What should you do if your dog won't eat raw food

 Tip: Add goat’s milk

 Some dairy products, such as cow’s milk, may cause digestion problems and diarrhea in dogs.
 However, raw goat’s milk is easy on a dog’s digestive system and less likely to cause loose stool.
 Adding a small amount of goat’s milk on top of the raw food you’re feeding your dog can often be the factor that entices your dog to try raw for the first time.
-Pretty soon your dog will be loving raw so much that you won’t need the goat’s milk.
-Use the extra to make some yummy doggy pup-sicles.

 Tip: Check the temperature